Historic Walking Tour

 Rocks & Gems

 The Alpine area is home to some spectacular stones that are rare and distinctive, including Red Plume, Black Plume and Bouquet Agates.
 Rock hunters have come to this region for many years to find specimens of these beautiful gemstones, but most of the best hunting places are on private land.

-The best opportunities for the public to see and acquire specimens of local rocks are at the annual Alpine Gem & Mineral Show (April 14-16, 2017), and year-round at the Last Frontier Museum in Antelope Lodge and at Ocotillo Enterprises in downtown Alpine.
+The best opportunities for the public to see and acquire specimens of local rocks are at the annual Alpine Gem & Mineral Show and year-round at Ocotillo Enterprises in downtown Alpine.

 Agate is a hard, durable mineral made out of quartz (silicon dioxide).
 It occurs all around the world, in every color, and in many different types of patterns.
 It is as beautiful as it is versatile: Agate has been used in jewelry and other decorative objects throughout history.

 Some of the agate patterns are recognized by name and associated with a particular location.
 This is the case in the Big Bend region, where Red Plume Agate, Bouquet Agate, Black Plume Agate, and Pom-Pom Agate are just a few of the varieties found.